Yellowjeebz/PRP-Recipe-Suggestion-Solution/docs/Group Meetings/4th December 2024.md

     - Custom continuous integration workflow
     - Testing

+## To dos:
+### PF
+Familiarise with prototype brief and set goals

+### LT
+Support PF with Github building
+Configure backend

+### LD
+Configure front end, start sculpting ideas for GUI

+### MS
+Populate database with .csv files, based on exemplar fridge contents and recipes

 ## Wrap up
 - At the end of the day, update activity log with each group members' actions that they made today.